Residential Storm Damage

 We do not chase claims that aren't there.
 If your roof doesn't have documentable storm damage, we'll tell you that and recommend either continued maintenance or, when appropriate, an out-of-pocket repair or replacement.
 Filing claims for damage that doesn't exist hurts the homeowner's insurability — and we don't inflate scopes for damage that's present.
 The carrier pays what's actually owed; the homeowner gets actual repair.

-And we coordinate with insurance from hour one.
+We document the damage and attend the adjuster inspection at no charge.
 The pre-tarp documentation we capture on the initial response visit is the foundation of the subsequent claim — without it, claims get contested for lack of pre-restoration evidence.
 Adjuster inspections are attended at no charge.
 Repair is completed to claim scope plus any out-of-pocket upgrades the homeowner elects (Class 4 shingles, FORTIFIED designation, metal upgrade) — upgrades that typically pay back through ongoing insurance discounts.

 After a Major Storm